 The low FODMAP diet consists of three phases: elimination, reintroduction and personalization.

 Reintroduction: This phase usually occurs around week 3 and can last 4-6 weeks.
-One food at a time is added back in to your diet and repeat for a few days.
-If you can go without gastrointestinal symptoms the food is allowed back in your diet.
-Then would move on the other next food and continue to the process.
+One food at a time is slowly added back into your diet in small amounts and slowly increased.
+If there are no accompanying gastrointestinal symptoms the food is allowed back in your diet.
+You would continue moving through FODMAP-containing foods one by one until you are able to identify which foods specifically trigger YOUR IBS symptoms.

 Additionally, don't forget that the goal is not to eliminate FODMAPS entirely.
 Many healthy, nutritious foods contain FODMAPS.
 Sometimes, eliminating higher FODMAP foods leads to deficiencies in fiber, protein, and vitamins A, C, and D. For this reason, we highly recommend working with a Registered Dietitian / Nutritionist if you decide to implement a low FODMAP diet for IBS.